MakenaJones/mental_health_searches/README.md

 |travel_restrictions|Variable|All datasets in data folder.| Binary variable with a value of 1 if state restricted all inter-state travel in effect in the week leading up to the date in the week of interest and a value of 0 if no such restriction was in place.
 |week|Variable|All datasets in data folder.| 7 day period ending in the date specified.

 ---
+### EDA

+* Grouped states into groups: 'most restricted' and 'least restricted' after examining search terms per state and realising there was too much information to make meaningful predictions.
+* Compared searches of different mental health search for the two groups of states and found, although similar, there was a noticable difference between the two groups during the COVID-19 pandemic, in the middle of 2020, particularly for the search term 'mental health'.
+* Checked that data was stationary for both groups using the augmented Dickey-Fuller Test.
+* Checked seasonality of search datas and found:
+    * 'Depression' searches trend down.
+    * 'Mental health' and 'anxiety' rising sharply.
+    * 'Mental health' started to rise in the middle of 2021 after most of the restrictions were lifted.
+    * 'Anxiety' searches had a sharp rise at the beginning of the COVID restrictions and still remains high
+    * 'Counselling' and 'addiction' both had a dip around the end of 2020.
+---
 ### Model Evaluation